5 Star Saddle Pads

-Below: 5 Star pads come with a sponge for cleaning the pad without water.
+Below: A 5 Star sponge for cleaning saddle pads.
 Simply rub the dry sponge in small, counter-clockwise circles on the bottom of the pad to remove hair, dirt, and dried sweat.
 A rubber curry comb also works well.

 - Cowboy Night Latches